 These smart air conditioners are also compatible with Alexa, Google Assistant, and IFTTT, making them one of the most connected there is.
 In addition, they come with a remote, have a three-speed cooling fan and can be controlled via GE's Appliances app (Android and iOS).

 If you already have a working air conditioner, there's no reason to go out and spend hundreds of dollars to get a smart model.
-The Sensibo Sky is a clever device, as it can send commands via infrared to turn your air conditioner on and off; you can control the Sensibo Sky from an app on your smartphone, and set timers and rules for when the air conditioner should run.
+The Sensibo Sky can make your "dumb" air conditioner smart, by sending commands via infrared to turn your air conditioner on and off; you can control the Sensibo Sky from an app on your smartphone, and set timers and rules for when the air conditioner should run.

 In our Sensibo Sky review, we liked that it has a geofencing feature; it can sense when you're getting near home, and start up the air conditioner to cool things down for when you arrive.
 Conversely, it can automatically shut off your A/C when you leave the house.
 The one thing we wish it had, though, was a display on the device itself.